Nader R. Hasan

 Practice Areas

-Nader has an expertise in the law of search and seizure and has appeared in many of the leading appellate cases in this area.
-His treatise Search & Seizure (co-authored with Justice Mabel Lai, Randy Schwartz and David Schermbrucker) has been cited repeatedly by courts across the country, including the Supreme Court of Canada.
+He has developed particular depth in search and seizure law, appearing in many of the leading cases in the field.
+His co-authored treatise Search & Seizure has been cited by courts across Canada, including the Supreme Court.

 +